AngelEsquit/command-line-clue/game/notebook.md

 New Clue:

 Check the dock in the park.

 Hint: You'll need to go back several directories to reach this location.
 Remember that you can use multiple '../' to go up multiple levels:
+- 'cd ..'    goes up one level
+- 'cd ../..' goes up two levels
+- and so on...

+New Clue:

+Check the classrooms in the school.

+Hint: You'll need to go back several directories to reach this location.
+Remember that you can use multiple '../' to go up multiple levels: